 If you feel ill or you are experiencing COVID-19 symptoms:

-- Please do NOT come to be vaccinated. - Please call TONHC at one of the numbers listed above and schedule a COVID-19 Test.
+- Please do NOT come to be vaccinated.

+- Please call TONHC at one of the numbers listed above and schedule a COVID-19

+Test.

-If you have had a previous COVID-19 vaccine:
+If you have received a previous dose of COVID-19 vaccine outside of TONHC: